Council Elects New Officers

 Long Term Planning—Property

 A Property Review Team (the “Team”) has been convened to evaluate the full breadth of properties owned by St. Mark’s.
 This team will make recommendations for potential new uses that may generate income, benefit the church body, benefit the community, or the like.
 The Team will consider both current and long-term needs of the Congregation.
-Team members include Ken Anderson, Bill Dinnison, Kay Graff, Ray Griswold, Pastor Triolo, and me, with valuable input from Steve Carlson.
+Team members include Ken Anderson, Bill Dinnison, Kay Graff, Ray Griswold, Pastor Triolo, and Erik Long, with valuable input from Steve Carlson.
 The team will ensure the Congregation is kept informed and provided opportunities for input.
 Please include our Team in your prayers as we undertake this important work.
 Thank you!